GunnarGriese/gunnargriese.github.io/_posts/2024-09-13-confidential-matching-en.md

 In light of these concerns, Confidential Matching is a step forward—but not a solution that should lead advertisers to blindly adopt it.
 It addresses data security but leaves room for doubt regarding the actual handling of data post-match.
 As privacy is top of mind for many users, businesses will still need to carefully evaluate their legal obligations, privacy risk profiles, and trust in Google's systems.

 I hope you found this article insightful and that you have a better understanding of Google's new Confidential Matching feature.
-If you have any further questions or need help handling the discussions internally, feel free to contact me via one of the channels listed on this website.
+If you have any further questions or need help handling the implementation or discussions internally, feel free to contact me via one of the channels listed on this website.
 Happy tracking!

 ## References